Skip to main content

 Student Learning Outcomes

-• Examine ways women have contributed to society, both historically and in the present, and why women's contributions have been relatively unrecognized.
+• Examine how women have contributed to society, both historically and currently, and why their contributions have often gone unrecognized.

-• Examine the ways women have both survived oppression and successfully challenged oppression, and the effects of that on women themselves and on society.
+• Examine how women have endured and effectively challenged oppression, and the resulting impact on both themselves and society.

-• Examine the destructive potential of the traditional images and stereotypes of our lives, and consider alternatives to these.
+• Analyze the negative impacts of traditional images and stereotypes in our lives and consider alternative viewpoints.

-• Discover how historically accepted theories and explanations are rife with prejudice and misunderstanding about women in particular, and humanity in general, and how they impact current beliefs about women.
+• Explore how historically accepted theories and explanations often mirror prejudice and misunderstanding about women, shaping humanity's current beliefs about women.

-• Examine the gender issues deeply imbedded in the most familiar facets of life: family relationships, work, education, media, religion, and other popular culture.
+• Uncover gender issues deeply embedded in everyday life: family, work, education, media, religion, and popular culture.

-• Examine the ways sexism is promoted and maintained on the personal, institutional, and cultural level.
+• Analyze how sexism and misogyny are maintained and reinforced at personal, institutional, and cultural levels.

-• Identify and analyze the major themes of gender roles, including the images of male and female ideals, roles, and expectations of gender as they have been expressed in aspects of our culture and institutions.
+• Analyze the key themes of gender roles, including how male and female ideals, roles, and expectations are portrayed across different parts of culture and institutions.

-• Examine the role that the cultural definition of masculinity plays in violence against women and maintaining unequal power structure.
+• Analyze how the cultural definition of masculinity contributes to violence against women and other genders, as well as the ongoing perpetuation of unequal power structures.

 Prerequisites